titov-vv/jal/README.md

 # ledger
-ledger is a roject for personal finance tracking.
+ledger is a project for personal finance tracking.

 It was designed to keep records of personal incomes/spendings and investments with up-to-date information about multi-currency account balances and portfolio value.